upleveled/react-graphql-clients-servers-examples/lesson-graphql-client-query/README.md

 1. Use the StarWars GraphQL API `https://graphql.github.io/swapi-graphql/` to query:

 _Hint_: The schema has some duplications of data e.g. people & edges.node contain the same data.
-Nik will explain why so!
+Why's that?

 - Query all People
 - Query the names of all Starships related to Luke Skywalker!

 _Hint_: Get Luke by his id, which you can get from `allPeople`.

-- Query the population and all the residents on the planet Naboo.
+- Query the population and all the residents on the planet "Naboo".

 2. Use the [GitHub GraphQL API](https://docs.github.com/en/graphql/overview/explorer) to query